SGLP: A Similarity Guided Fast Layer Partition Pruning for Compressing Large Deep Models

 \textbf{\textit{(3) Layer Pruning: }} Layer pruning, as opposed to filter/channel pruning that narrows the network width, removes entire layers of neural networks, thereby making the networks shallower.
 Unlike filter/channel pruning, layer pruning yields a more substantial reduction in run-time memory.
 Additionally, as convolutional computations on the same layer often occur in parallel, discarding convolutional layers can result in greater speed-up.
 Consequently, the practical acceleration achieved by layer pruning outperforms that of filter/channel pruning, especially on edge devices.
 Recent work \cite{representations} introduces a layer pruning approach where layers with less improvements in feature representations are pruned.
-Xu et al. \cite{fusible} introduce sparse training with a trainable layer scaling factor for identifying redundant layers, after which the layers with small factors are pruned.
-After pruning, they retrain the network for accuracy reconstruction under the high pruning rate.
 Previous study \cite{discriminative} prunes the layers according to partial least squares projection as a discriminative importance estimation criterion.
-Elkerdawy et al. \cite{question} propose a framework that removes the layers of the network with low importance scores derived from imprinting, after which they fine-tune the compact network to recover the performance.
-Recent work \cite{dbp} prunes the layers based on layer discriminative ability contributing to final evaluation.
-The method \cite{evolutionary} prunes the layers via multiple objectives, while GAL \cite{gal} employs GAN (generative adversarial network) for pruning the layers as well as filters simultaneously.
+Elkerdawy \etal \cite{question} propose a framework that removes the layers of the network with low importance scores derived from imprinting, after which they fine-tune the compact network to recover the performance.
+Recent work GAL \cite{gal} employs GAN (generative adversarial network) for pruning the layers as well as filters simultaneously.